vmplacco/linemake/README.md

 The choices of which lines of which species to include in `linemake` have often been driven by the authors' own spectroscopic interests (e.g., note the large number of entries for transitions of neutron-capture elements that can only be detected in vacuum-UV spectroscopy).
 However, we would welcome hearing from users who can suggest other strongly-sourced species (with recent reliable lab/theory results) that might be added to our database.

+## Downloading `linemake`

+* For non-git users, click on the green `Code` button on the top left then "Download ZIP".
+Unzip the file in your folder of choice and follow the installation instructions below.

+* For `git` users, `git clone https://github.com/vmplacco/linemake.git` will set up the repository locally, so you can then follow the instructions below.

+If you have any issues, send an email to vmplacco@gmail.com or file an issue on this repository.

 ## Compiling the code and known idiosyncrasies

 First, edit the [`linemake.f`](linemake.f) file (line 34) at the start of the program, to point the code to its species linelists `linepath='/path/to/linemake/mooglists'`.
 Then, compile the code: